Reference Twice: A Simple and Unified Baseline for Few-Shot Instance Segmentation: Experiments

-\textbf{Ablation study on each component.} In Tab.~\ref{tab:abl_component}, we first ablate on the effectiveness of each component.
-We take a fully fine-tuned single-branch Mask2Former (abbreviated to M2F-ft) as our baseline for fair comparison.
-Adding our query-based 2nd reference module yields 1.6 improvements on novel classes.
-Adding our image-based 1st reference module further improves nAP by 1.1.
-Note that although longer training will bring more performance gains on nAP at the cost of a quick drop in bAP, we are not trading bAP for nAP.
-This verifies our findings in Sec.~\ref{sec:pre_know}.
-Both branches share coupled effect for novel classes.
+\textbf{Ablation study on each component.}\quad In Tab.~\ref{tab:abl_component}, we focus on the effectiveness of each component.
+For a fair comparison, we use the single-branch Mask2Former as our baseline.
+Incorporating our query-based second reference module results in a 1.6 improvement in novel classes.
+Additionally, including our image-based first reference module further enhances nAP by 1.1.
+It is worth noting that while longer training contributes to greater performance gains in nAP at the expense of a rapid decline in bAP, we are not sacrificing bAP for nAP.
+This supports our observations in Sec.~\ref{sec:pre_know}, indicating that both branches exhibit a coupled effect for novel classes.

-\textbf{Support features in 2nd Ref.} To demonstrate the effectiveness of our query-based aggregation in the 2nd reference, we also implement an image-based version using the same dynamic class centers in the 1st reference as the support guidance and the cross attention as the aggregation operation.
-Tab.~\ref{tab:abl_query_or_img} shows that query-level enhancement module yields a 1.1 nAP boost over the feature-level one, which proves the superiority of our RefT Framework over the pure feature-level enhancement framework.